 Sun rays and water sprays mixed with live music waves as Boise kicked off the 31st anniversary of Alive After Five.
 The popular event has returned to a newly improved plaza after a year of construction.

-Michael Deeds’ recent column, “12 uncool things about Boise” got a lot of people talking in online comments and on social media.
+Michael Deeds’ 2016 column, “12 uncool things about Boise” got a lot of people talking in online comments and on social media.
 It flew over the heads of some stony-faced Idahoans.
 Others enjoyed the sarcasm.
-Michael shares some of the best of the worst comments from around the Web.
+Michael shares some of the best.

 The Rankin family was driving down I-480 in Omaha, Nebraska, on May 18, when they spotted a cat clinging to the roof of a van driving in the lane next to them.
 They were able to alert the drivers of the van so they could pull over and rescue the cat.